 5. If you see any cracks or missing bits of pastry, use the excess from your trimming to patch these areas.

 6. Now you will need to prepare the flan case to take the wet filling.
 You need to first 'Bake blind' the pastry.
-See here for more information.
+See here for more information on how to bake blind.
 You need to bake blind for 20 minutes in the oven.

 7. Place in the oven for 20 - 25 minutes (for a 23 cm, 9 inch dish).
 If using smaller cases, reduce the cooking time.